usmaanalii/frontend-boilerplate/README.md

 More on this [here](#others).

 #### HTML

 If you look in the `src/html` directory you will notice a `partials` folder.
 This is a simple way of breaking up your HTML files into components.

-An example of how to use it is shown below...
+See, an example of it's use below...

 `index.html`